 Easiest cloud integration between Shopify and Salesforce

-In our case we will look at the easiest method.
+In our case, we will look at the easiest method.
 We will create Salesforce contacts from Shopify customer data using Skyvia Import.
-This method is simple, time saving and it does not require any specific skills.
+This method is simple, time-saving, and it doesn’t require any specific skills.

 - Create an Import package.

-- Click +NEW and select Import on top of Skyvia page.
+- Click +NEW and select Import on top of the Skyvia page.

 - Select your Shopify connection as a Source and Salesforce connection as a Target.

-- Shopify and Salesforce data have different structure.
+- Shopify and Salesforce data have different structures.
 Thus the source and target fields must be mapped for smooth integration.
-On the Mapping definition tab specify the column mapping.
+On the Mapping definition tab, specify the column mapping.
 You can use available mapping types to map the fields.
 Detailed descriptions of every available mapping type are available here.
 After the mapping is completed, save the task and then save the package.

-With Skyvia you can implement integration in opposite way.
+With Skyvia, you can implement integration in the opposite way.
 Integrate Salesforce Leads into Shopify Customers.

-- Repeat the steps from the point 1 selecting Salesforce as a Source and Shopify as a Target instead.
+- Repeat the steps from point 1, selecting Salesforce as a Source and Shopify as a Target instead.
 Proceed to the package task editor.